bluechen8/bluechen8.github.io/_pages/about.md

 News
 ======
+* 05/2023: Summer research at Gatech 🐝.
-* 08/2022: I arrive at corn fields to pursue my ECE Ph.D. degree at UIUC.
+* 08/2022: I arrive at corn fields to pursue my ECE Ph.D. degree at UIUC 🌽.